compose-spec/compose-spec/05-services.md

 ### network_mode

-`network_mode` sets service containers network mode.
-Available values are platform specific, but Compose specification defines specific values which must be implemented as described if supported:
+`network_mode` sets service container's network mode.
+Available values are platform specific, but Compose defines specific values which must be implemented as described if supported:

-- `none` which disables all container networking
+- `none`: Turns off all container networking.
-- `host` which gives the container raw access to host's network interface
+- `host`: Gives the container raw access to host's network interface.
-- `service:{name}` which gives the containers access to the specified service only
+- `service:{name}`: Gives the containers access to the specified service only

 ```yml
     network_mode: "host"